 Xavier PAVIE is a philosopher, Professor at ESSEC Business School, Academic Director of the Grande Ecole program in Singapore and of the iMagination center.
-Doctor of Philosophy, HDR, he is an associate researcher at the Institute of Philosophical Research at the University of Paris Nanterre, author of numerous books focused on responsible innovation.
-Finally, he has also to his credit, ten years in business in functions related to innovation.
+He holds a doctorate in philosophy (HDR) and is a research associate at the Institut de Recherches Philosophiques at Paris Nanterre University, and the author of numerous books on responsible innovation.
+He has also worked for ten years in the corporate world in innovation-related positions.

 His journey is a combination between the world of management and philosophy.
 He therefore takes a sharp look at these two worlds and asks himself the question of whether their reconciliation is possible (especially in his penultimate book which received the award for best management book in 2019).

 He was notably in charge of defining responsible innovation with the support of a network of international universities within a project supported by the European Commission.